-Gardeners are embraced at Jessie's Path as our small nursery carries perennial treasures of native plants, collectable trees, unique herbs and locally grown organic produce.
+Gardeners are embraced at Jessie's Path as our garden grows perennial treasures of native plants, collectable trees, unique herbs and locally grown organic produce.

 We are an island that celebrates the building of our community through festivals, food, live musical performances, comedy, burlesque, circus and any other art form. (costumes always welcome) Do a web search and you will see what I mean.

 The Farmers Market will welcome you Saturday morning with fresh doughnuts, coffee, raw foods, fresh produce, local jams, music and artisans galore.
 June 20-Sept 12

 At the market you will meet people with alternative ideas for home building and energy.
 See first hand, cob house construction, micro hydro energy and small scale farming